 Aftermarket Accessory Recommendations

-We also recommend purchasing a UHC nebula filter, ideally in a 2” size that can be screwed onto a 1.25” adapter for use with either size eyepiece.
-The Orion UltraBlock is a good choice in this category, and it greatly improves the contrast of nebula views regardless of your overall sky conditions.
-However, as always, your best views of all deep-sky objects, including filtered views of nebulae will be obtained from dark skies free of light pollution.
+As usual, we also recommend a UHC nebula filter, preferably in a 2” size format that will screw onto a 1.25” adapter for use with either size eyepiece.
+The Orion UltraBlock is our favorite in this category, and greatly enhances your views of nebulae regardless of your sky conditions by increasing contrast.

-A dew shield is essential for the NexStar Evolution 9.25 or any Schmidt-Cassegrain telescope.
-The thin Schmidt corrector plate cools down to below ambient temperatures quickly at night, and will attract dew easily, especially if you set up the telescope for more than an hour or two in even a relatively dry environment.
-The dew shield also keeps immediate sources of stray light and moonlight out of the telescope, improving contrast at the eyepiece, and prevents people or insects from accidentally touching the front corrector plate.
-A non-heated dew shield is sufficient for drier climates, but those in especially humid climates may want to consider a heated dew shield, which requires a simple dew heater controller to be used.
-In this case, it may also be advisable to get dew heaters for your eyepieces that can be plugged into the same controller.
+A dew shield is an absolute must for the C9.25 XLT.
+The thin Schmidt corrector plate cools down extremely quickly and will quickly attract dew in even a fairly dry environment, especially if you are set up for more than an hour or two.
+The dew shield also stops bugs and stray light from getting into your telescope and keeps people from touching the front corrector plate by accident.
+An unheated dew shield is fine for most users; those in especially humid climates might want a heated dew shield, which requires a dew heater controller to match.
+Dew heaters for your eyepiece and finder scope are probably also warranted in this situation and will plug into the same controller.